 Ryan Louie

-I am a postdoc in Stanford's Computer Science department, affiliated with the Stanford NLP and HCI groups and advised by Diyi Yang and Emma Brunskill.
-I received my PhD from Northwestern's Technology and Social Behavior program, where I worked closely with Prof. Haoqi Zhang and Darren Gergle on Human-AI Interaction and Social Computing research topics.
-Prior to that, I received my B.S. in Robotics from Olin College of Engineering.
+Before I became an Assistant Professor at Vanderbilt, I was a postdoc in the Stanford CS department in the NLP and HCI groups from 2023-2026.
+I received my PhD in 2023 from Northwestern's Technology and Social Behavior program where I worked on human-AI interaction and social computing research.
+In 2017, I received my B.S. in Robotics from F.W.
+Olin College of Engineering.

 My research advances approaches for collaborating with, adapting, and evaluating AI systems for upskilling in societally-important domains, such as mental health care and creativity.
 First, I develop human-AI collaboration interfaces that help people express their personal intentions and knowledge, and iteratively shape generative AI and language model behavior through intelligible forms of feedback.
 Second, I create domain-adaptation techniques that learn efficiently from limited supervision while ensuring outputs remain faithful to quality standards.
 Third, I advance evaluation in human-centered AI by creating frameworks and conducting experiments to assess how AI systems foster human outcomes.
 By solving these challenges together, my work enables a rigorous science of AI upskilling: understanding how factors in the human, the AI model, and the interface between them impact human-centered outcomes.